Is Family Constellation Therapy Effective?

 belonging and exclusion

-unresolved grief or trauma
+unresolved grief and trauma

 parent-child dynamics